AryanKumarOfficial/quiljs-demo/README.md

 ## 💯 Performance

-RichText is built with performance in mind:
+Doxie is built with performance in mind:

 - **Lighthouse Score**: 95+ on all categories
 - **Core Web Vitals**: Passing all metrics